emezac/dawn/README.md

 - **Visualization of Workflow Execution**: Generate visual representations of workflows to aid in understanding and debugging.
 - **Vector Store ID Validation**: Robust utilities for validating OpenAI Vector Store IDs with different validation levels.
 - **Error Propagation Between Tasks**: Comprehensive error tracking and propagation system allowing downstream tasks to access and handle errors from upstream tasks.
+- **Dynamic Data Analysis Workflows**: New example workflows for dynamic search, analysis, and report generation on any topic.
 - **DirectHandlerTask Support:**
   - Register and use handler functions directly in workflows without needing global tool registry.
   - Improved task output and variable resolution for complex data structures.